mapbox/tippecanoe/README.md

  * -r _rate_: Rate at which dots are dropped at lower zoom levels (default 2.5)
  * -g _gamma_: Rate at which especially dense dots are dropped (default 0, for no effect).
 A gamma of 2 reduces the number of dots less than a pixel apart to the square root of their original number.

+### Doing more

+ * -ac: Coalesce adjacent line and polygon features that have the same properties
+ * -ar: Try reversing the directions of lines to make them coalesce and compress better
+ * -ao: Reorder features to put ones with the same properties in sequence, to try to get them to coalesce
+ * -al: Let "dot" dropping at lower zooms apply to lines too

 ### Doing less

  * -ps: Don't simplify lines
- * -pr: Don't reverse the direction of lines to make them coalesce better
- * -pc: Don't coalesce features with the same properties
  * -pf: Don't limit tiles to 200,000 features
  * -pk: Don't limit tiles to 500K bytes
- * -po: Don't reorder features to put the same properties in sequence
- * -pl: Let "dot" simplification apply to lines too
  * -pd: Dynamically drop some fraction of features from large tiles to keep them under the 500K size limit.
 It will probably look ugly at the tile boundaries.
  * -q: Work quietly instead of reporting progress